Proper orientations and proper chromatic number: Partial and fractional orientations

 The well-known Hall Theorem characterizes when a bipartite graph with bipartition $U\cup V$ contains a matching covering all vertices in $U$.
 There is a weighted version in which a matching is replaced by an edge-set (subgraph) $M$ so that each vertex in $U$ is contained in the prescribed number of edges in $M$.
 We denote by $d_M(v)$ the number of edges in $M$ that are incident with the vertex $v$.
-For $S\subseteq V(G)$, we write $N(S) = \cup_{s\in S} N(s)$.
+For $S\subseteq V(G)$, we write $N(S) = \cup_{s\in S} N(s)$, and for $v\in V$, we denote by $e(v,S)$ the number of edges from $v$ to $S$.
+The following result by Ore \cite{Ore56,Ore57} is a generalization of Hall's Theorem, and is also called the Ore-Ryser Theorem by some authors (see \cite{VW13}).